madhawapolkotuwa/Real-Time-PLC-Control-Web-Application/README.md

 # MIT LICENCE SLMP

 This project uses the SLMP package, developed by [brkp <brkp@tutanota.com>] and licensed under the MIT License.
-You can find the license information here: [[SLMP](https://github.com/Esmool/SLMP/tree/master)].
+You can find the original project here: [[SLMP](https://github.com/Esmool/SLMP/tree/master)].